Skip to main content

 Special equipment and costs: The course is contained in a textbook/workbook, produced at the School, which contains a comprehensive set of Japanese dialogues on everyday themes, grammar notes, vocabulary lists, learning exercises, Japanese dictionaries and cultural notes.
 Much of the work for the course is done in the workbook so that stationery costs for the course are kept to a minimum.
 It is necessary to levy a $45 charge for the workbook which will become a valuable, permanent resource for students.

 Continuation of subject: Those who have made sufficient progress in Form 3 Japanese will be able to continue with Japanese through to Form 7.
-To proceed to Form 4, students MUST be able to read Hiragana script.
+To proceed to Form 4, students must be able to read Hiragana fluently.

 Form 4

-The Form 4 course is intensive, which will very quickly develop your Japanese to a level far beyond that of Form 3 Japanese.
-It will introduce a substantial amount of new vocabulary, grammar and kanji.
+The Form 4 course is intensive and will very quickly develop your Japanese to a level far beyond that of Form 3 Japanese.
+It will introduce a substantial amount of new vocabulary, grammar, and kanji.
 It will require you to be prepared to work hard throughout the year.
 As a reward for this hard work, students’ Japanese should quickly reach a high level, laying an excellent foundation for further study.

-Prerequisites: Students should have completed the Form 3 Japanese course at Auckland Grammar School.
-You MUST be able to read and write Hiragana script.
+Students should have completed the Form 3 Japanese course at Auckland Grammar School.

 Recommended achievement levels: